catalystsystem/catalyst-intent/COIF.md

 ## Abstract

-This specification standardizes intent systems so that components in an intent system can be used composably.
+This specification standardizes intent systems to ensure that components within an intent system can be used composably.

+## Motivation

+Intents have been proposed as a key element in the broader chain abstraction puzzle.
+To function effectively, intents must be scalable and expressive.
+Currently, scalability is limited by the fragmentation of intent execution and validation, while expressivity is constrained by the available settlement structures.

+This specification aims to standardize and modularize intent systems, allowing multiple intent systems to reuse and share components.
+This approach enables intent consumers, producers, or dependents to contribute to scalability by providing open components.

 ## Specification